 Part 1: The History of Consumer Credit

-Today, credit reports are used to inform decisions about housing, employment, insurance and utilities deposits.
-Consumers and businesses alike rely on forms of credit to buy many big-ticket items (homes, autos, appliances, and vacations) as well as everyday goods (groceries, clothing and medicine).
+Today, financial institutions use credit reports to inform decisions about housing, employment, insurance and utilities deposits.
+Consumers and businesses alike rely on forms of credit.
+They buy many big-ticket items (homes, autos, appliances, and vacations), as well as everyday goods (groceries, clothing and medicine).
 But where did this system of credit all begin?

 To understand our modern-day system of credit, we need to take a step back in time.
 Our journey starts over 5,000 years ago in Sumer where it is thought that consumer loans make their first appearance for agricultural purposes.
 Fast forward 1,700 years to Babylonian times when The Code of Hammurabi is written, formalizing the first known laws around credit.
-Maximum interest rates are established, and loans must now be witnessed by a public official and recorded as a contract to be legally valid.
+They establish maximum interest rates, and now a public official must witness loans and record them as a contract to be legally valid.

 In the 1950s-60s, credit records were maintained on index cards stored in filing cabinets.
 In 1964, The U.S. Association of Credit Bureaus studies the application of computer technologies in credit reporting.
 Around this same time, credit application forms become standardized.
 In 1970, the Fair Credit Reporting Act is passed in the U.S., establishing a standard legal framework for credit reporting.
-In 1989, credit scoring is introduced, quickly becoming a standard system to measure credit in the U.S.
+Finally, in 1989 credit bureaus introduce credit scoring, quickly becoming a standard system to measure credit in the U.S.

-While today this system of credit scoring remains largely unchanged, there are great advances in analytics and technology leading the way to improved credit decisioning.
-In part two of our three-part series, we’ll discuss some of those advances and their impact on modern day consumer credit decisioning, acquisition and account management.
+This system of credit scoring remains largely unchanged.
+However, there are great advances in analytics and technology leading the way to improved credit decisioning.
+In part two of our three-part series, we’ll discuss how those advances impact credit decisioning, acquisition and account management.